What is coaching?

 Coaching is a tool used to empower individuals and help them reach their goals.
 Essentially, it enables people to move from where they are now, to where they want to be, more quickly and more efficiently than if they were acting alone.

-It is delivered by way of a structured conversation between the Coach and client(s).
-It can be a one-to-one relationship with an individual or as part of a group.
+It is delivered by way of a structured conversation between the Coach and the Client(s).
+It can take place on a one-to-one basis or as part of a group.

 Coaching is not a quick or temporary fix.
 It is a life changing process which allows you to explore your dreams, goals and ideas, as well as your challenges and fears.
 It helps you to discover what has been holding you back, challenge any limiting beliefs and replace them with new empowering beliefs and ideas.
 It also helps you to get out of negative cycles, improve confidence and motivation.

 Coaching will help you to:

 - Clarify exactly what it is you want, set effective goals and help you to achieve them faster

 - Manage stress, anxiety and conflict

 - Evaluate how possible it is to achieve what you want